bostonphp/PHP-Beginners-Book/intro_to_databases_and_mysql/intro_to_databases_and_mysql.markdown

 How are you doing so far?
 Tired from all of the sweet programming you have been doing lately?
 Thinking about taking a break?
 Well think again.
 I want to tell you about an awesome statement called UPDATE.
 I put the towards the end of the tutorial because it provides a break from the more complicated functions.

 So what does the **UPDATE** command do exactly?
 Why, it updates a value or values in a table with new values.
-Besides the **SELECT** statement, you will use **UPDATE** by far more often in any kind of
+Besides the **SELECT** statement, you will use **UPDATE** far more often than any other kind of statement.
+The syntax is as follows:

+     UPDATE {Table Name} SET {Value1 = Value2} WHERE {Value3 Inequality Value4};

+Let's say we messed up and accidentally labeled our 'Blueberries' 'Peaches' in the database.
+With the **UPDATE** statement, we could easily fix our mistake in a few seconds.

+     UPDATE fruits SET name = 'Blueberries' , color = 'Blue' WHERE name = 'Peaches';

 ## MySQL/Databases - AND/OR